ALL LIVE, IN-PERSON CLASSES TEMPORARILY SUSPENDED DUE TO COVID-19

 - What is my pet’s “Quality of Life? and,

 - The most painful to you: “How will I know when to make the decision to let my pet go?”

 - Anticipatory Grief

-Can’t make this month’s webinar?
+Can’t make this month’s virtual presentation?
 Not to worry

-This webinar held on the first Wednesday of every month
+This virtual presentation is held the first Wednesday of every month

 TAP INTO ALL YOUR SENSES::